-We’re very excited to announce the full line-up for the 19th edition of the Widescreen Weekend with individual tickets and passes now on sale.
+We’re very excited to announce the full line-up for the 19th edition of Widescreen Weekend, with individual tickets and passes now on sale.
 Back for 2015 from 15–18 October, we’ll be welcoming Hollywood royalty from both sides of the camera to join in the celebration of cinema technology and REAL FILM, REALLY BIG—if we do say so ourselves!

 If you’ve not already seen the whole programme, let us take you through some of the highlights of what’s coming up.
 We’re delighted to welcome Oscar-nominated and double-BAFTA-winning screen goddess Leslie Caron for an exclusive talk to celebrate her life, work and unique contribution to the art of cinema.
 You’ll hear first-hand about her illustrious career, from dancing with Gene Kelly, Fred Astaire, and Rudolf Nureyev, to co-starring with Cary Grant, Henry Fonda and Orson Welles.
 Following the talk we also have a rare 35mm screening of her iconic musical Gigi on Saturday 16 October.